IATIS Yearbook 2015

 Communications within thematic panels (1st of August 2014)

-Communications within the general conference (10th of September 2014)
+Communications within the general conference (10th of September, extended to 15th of September 2014)

 To assure consistency in the peer-review assessment process, abstract for oral communications in thematic panels must be submitted in English only.
 However, the preferred language of presentation, English, Portuguese or Spanish, should be made clear in the abstract submission online form on the START system.